DaegyuLim/act-plus-plus/README.md

 For real-world data where things can be harder to model, train for at least 5000 epochs or 3-4 times the length after the loss has plateaued.
 Please refer to [tuning tips](https://docs.google.com/document/d/1FVIZfoALXg_ZkYKaYVh-qOlaXveq5CtvJHXkY25eYhs/edit?usp=sharing) for more info.

+Example command lines are in ``commands.txt``.
+Just copy and paste.

 ### [ACT tuning tips](https://docs.google.com/document/d/1FVIZfoALXg_ZkYKaYVh-qOlaXveq5CtvJHXkY25eYhs/edit?usp=sharing)
 TL;DR: if your ACT policy is jerky or pauses in the middle of an episode, just train for longer!
 Success rate and smoothness can improve way after loss plateaus.